carolin-brunn/dpm-castle-analysis/README.md

 Change the values for k and delta to simulate different settings.

 Alternatively, start the simulations for different settings with the bash scripts provided in the `src/` folder.

+The datasets generated in the anonymizatino process can be found in the folder `./anonymized_data`.
+For reproduction purposes, we include the results we obtained in a `simulationResults.zip` folder.

 ### Data Analysis